-Property and equipment and intangible assets - Depreciation and amortization expense and impairment of assets are recorded based on management's estimate of the useful life of the assets, market conditions, and fair value of assets or projected cash flows derived from the use of the assets, which in turn determines the depreciation/amortization rates and asset impairment calculations (Notes
+Property and equipment and intangible assets - Depreciation and amortization expense and impairment of assets are recorded based on management's estimate of the useful life of the assets, market conditions, and fair value of assets or projected cash flows derived from the use of the assets, which in turn determines the depreciation/amortization rates and asset impairment calculations (Notes 7 and 9).
+By their nature, these estimates are subject to uncertainty and the impact on the consolidated financial statements of future periods could be material.
+Judgement is used if there are any indicators of impairment.

-Notes to the Consolidated Financial Statements For three months ended March 31, 2023 and the year ended December 31, 2022
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 (Expressed in Canadian dollars)